CRMDS/Intro-HPC-workshop/02.Working_on_Wolffe/working_wolffe.md

 Once everything is done, you will want to clean up the output files and any temporary files you created.
 You can do this by creating a script called [cleanup.sh](cleanup.sh) so that you know you're deleting the right files.
 I leave this as an exercise.

 ## Using the GPU

+Other than the ability to run massive parallel jobs, HPC systems also give you access to powerful GPUs.
+Wolffe currently has NVIDIA A100 and A30 GPUs available for use.
+To use the GPU, you need to specify the GPU partition when submitting your job.